 Shell Bridge Road

 Bethel, DE 19931

 - Tussock Pond – Tussock Pond is a nine acre impoundment managed by the DNREC Division of Fish & Wildlife.
-At this pond located on Dogwood Lane, fisherman will find a boat ramp and some limited shoreline fishing opportunities.
-Waters levels in Tussock Pond can drop significantly during very dry summers making the boat ramp inaccessible.
+At this pond located on Dogwood Lane, anglers will find a boat ramp and some limited shoreline fishing opportunities.
+Water levels in Tussock Pond can drop significantly during very dry summers making the boat ramp inaccessible.
 Please check with the Division of Fish & Wildlife for potential closures.

 - Blades Public Park – Located on East 7th street the Blades Public Park has pavilions for picnics, basketball courts, a tot lot, playground, and restrooms.

-- Nanticoke River Marina – The Naticoke River Marine Park opened in May 2002, and is the only marina on the north end of the Nanticoke River.
+- Nanticoke River Marina – The Nanticoke River Marine Park opened in May 2002, and is the only marina on the north end of the Nanticoke River.
 Only 39 miles from the mouth of the Cheasapeake Bay, it is a wonderful destination for boaters who want to experience the wonder of the scenic Nanticoke.
 Transients welcome!

 - Broad Creek Greenway– Located on the banks of Broad Creek, the greenway offers shoreline fishing opportunities and a great place for a relaxing picnic.Broad Creek Greenway